-Appendix Two - Guidance for Required Registrations Acquiring a Unique Entity Identifier
+Appendix Two - Guidance for Required Registrations

+Acquiring a Unique Entity Identifier

-Until April 2022, all non-federal entities were required to obtain a Dun and Bradstreet Data Universal Numbering System (D-U-N-S®) Number in order to apply for, receive, and report on federal awards.
-The Unique Entity Identifier (UEI) has replaced the D-U-N-S® Number and will be requested in, and assigned by, the System for Award Management (SAM).
+The Unique Entity Identifier (UEI) has replaced the D-U-N-S® Number and is requested in, and assigned by, the System for Award Management (SAM).
 Applicants with active SAM registrations can find their assigned UEI in their SAM records.
 Applicants without active SAM registrations will receive a UEI when they register in SAM.